|Position:||Assistant Athletics Director - Communications|

-Scott Flanders was named Associate Athletics Director for Communications in September of 2012 after spending two years as the school's Senior Assistant Sports Information Director.
+Scott Flanders was named Assistant Director of Athletics for Communications in September of 2012 after spending two years as the school's Senior Assistant Athletics Communications Director.

-He is responsible for overseeing the communications efforts for UCSD's 23 intercollegiate sports.
+Flanders is responsible for overseeing the communications efforts for UC San Diego's 23 intercollegiate sports.

-Flanders switched out a letter in his employer's name as he had worked at NCAA Division I UC Santa Barbara from 2006 until 2010.
-While at UCSB, he held the title of Associate Athletics Communications Director, serving as the department's publications coordinator.
-Flanders was the primary contact for the nationally-ranked men's volleyball team.
+Flanders worked at the University of California Santa Barbara from 2006-2010.
+While at UCSB, he held the title of Associate Athletics Communications Director, serving as the department's publications coordinator and the primary contact for the nationally-ranked men's volleyball team.

-Just previous to taking the position at UC Santa Barbara, Flanders spent February of 2006 in Turin, Italy, covering the Olympic Winter Games for the U.S. Ski and Snowboard Association (USSA).
+Just previous to taking the position at UC Santa Barbara, Flanders spent February of 2006 in Turin, Italy, covering the Olympic Winter Games for U.S. Ski and Snowboard.

-From 2002-05, Flanders was the Sports Information Director at NCAA Division III Cal Lutheran in Thousand Oaks.
+From 2002-2005, Flanders was the Athletics Media Relations Director at Cal Lutheran University in Thousand Oaks.
 He ran a department that covered 20 sports, including football.

 Flanders worked his first Olympics in 2002 when Salt Lake City hosted the Games.
 U.S skiers and snowboarders won a total of 10 medals, which included a podium sweep in men's snowboard halfpipe.

-In 1998, Flanders moved to the West Coast to take an Assistant Sports Information Director position at Cal Poly in San Luis Obispo.
+In 1998, Flanders moved to the West Coast to take an Assistant Athletics Media Relations Director position at Cal Poly in San Luis Obispo.
 He worked with the nationally-ranked Division I baseball and women's volleyball teams, as well as the Mustang women's basketball program.

 Flanders got his start in the industry at his alma mater, the University of New Hampshire.
-From 1994-98, he was a student assistant, an intern and eventually Assistant Director of Media Relations.
+From 1994-1998, he was a student assistant, an intern, and eventually Assistant Director of Media Relations.
 He was the primary contact for the nationally-ranked Wildcat men's and women's ice hockey teams.

 Flanders earned a bachelor's degree in sociology from New Hampshire.